 Q: My supervising driver has lost or misplaced their licence, can I still drive on a provisional licence with them sitting next to me if insured on the car?

-A: As long as your are sure that the supervising driver next to you has held a full UK licence for over 3 years in the category of vehicle you are driving.
+A: As long as you are sure that the supervising driver next to you has held a full UK licence for over 3 years in the category of vehicle you are driving.
 Then you are legally OK.
-If stopped by the police, then can easily check the DVLA database once your supervisor confirms their identity and address, so this shouldn't be a problem.
+If stopped by the police, they can easily check the DVSA database once your supervisor confirms their identity and address, so this shouldn't be a problem.
 If involved in an accident, then things could get a little complicated as you might need a driver number or even a copy of the licence to claim on the insurance policy, so it is always a good idea to ask them to get a replacement as soon as possible to avoid problems.

 Hi,